A universal characterization of higher algebraic K-theory: Trace maps

-More generally, we identify all natural transformations of additive functors from $K$-theory to $THH$: they are suspensions of the cyclotomic trace map.
+In this section we apply the work of the preceding sections to give a universal characterization of the topological Dennis trace map $K \to THH$ \cite{Bokstedt} and the cyclotomic trace map $K \to TC$ \cite{BokstedtHsiangMadsen}.
+More generally, we identify all natural transformations of additive functors from $K$-theory to $THH$: they are the multiples of the topological Dennis trace map.
 This identification provides a very satisfying conceptual construction of the cyclotomic trace map, and of course makes it clear that all known definitions are consistent.